Ultra Low Cost Electronics Kit

 |595 Shift Register||Resistors

 If you used a WeMos Mini, you'll have to install the ESP8266 core from here.
-However, the programming process is much easier for a WeMos board.
-It acts like an Arduino and has serial debugging.

 You can follow Arduino examples with very little modification required to teach some basic programming and electrical concepts.

-Are you selling the parts?
+Are you selling the kits?

 There are no instructions for [x]!